gvwilson/thirdbit/fiction/fall-behind/index.md

 I fiddled the inspection records so that everyone would think someone else had checked it.*
-The files appended to the message had the titles of 20th Century classics, but when George opened them, he laughed for the first time since her brother's death.
+The files appended to the message had the titles of 20th Century classics, but when George opened them, she laughed for the first time since her brother's death.
 Trolls and mermaids,
 four-armed green Martians,
 evil empires,